 ISONG Educational Resources

-Please visit the ISONG webinar offerings for more opportunities!
+Please visit the ISONG Webinars for more educational opportunities!

 Information for Genetic Professionals - at the University of Kansas Medical Center is updated regularly for genetic counselors, clinical geneticists, and medical geneticists with links to a variety of clinical, research and educational resources.